rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/vsphere/creating-a-vm-template/_index.md

 * [cloudbase-init](https://cloudbase.it/cloudbase-init/#download)
 * [Docker EE](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=Windows-Server#install-docker) - RKE1 Only

-**Now here is where the configuration for Windows templates need to differ between RKE1 and RKE2.
-RKE1 leverages Docker, so any templates for RKE1 will need to have Docker EE preinstalled too.
-RKE2 doesn't require Docker EE and doesn't require that it be installed.**
+**Important to note: The configuration for Windows templates varies between RKE1 and RKE2:**
+- RKE1 leverages Docker, so any RKE1 templates need to have Docker EE pre-installed as well
+- RKE2 does not require Docker EE, and thus it does not need to be installed

-# Template Creation
+# Creating a Template

+You may either manually create your VM or you can utilize [other alternatives](#alternatives-to-manual-creation) to create your VM.

+## Manual Creation
-There a few different approaches that can be pursued at this step.
-You can manually create your VM by following [these instructions](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-AE8AFBF1-75D1-4172-988C-378C35C9FAF2.html) from VMware.
+1. Manually create your VM by following [these instructions](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-AE8AFBF1-75D1-4172-988C-378C35C9FAF2.html) from VMware.
 Once you have a VM running, you can manually install the dependency listed above to configure the VM correctly for the vSphere node driver.
-After the required dependencies are configured, you can further customize based on your specific environment and requirements.
-Finally, you are ready to precede with the final preparation before creating your template.
+2. Customize as needed based on your specific environment and requirements.
+3. Proceed with the final preparation before creating your template.

-## Alternatives to manual creation
+## Alternatives to Manual Creation

-Alternatives to manual creation do exist and below is a list of tools that can assist.
+Other alternative options to create VMs are listed below:

 * [VMware PowerCLI](https://developer.vmware.com/powercli)
 * [Packer](https://www.packer.io/)
 * [SaltStack](https://saltproject.io/)
 * [Ansible](https://www.ansible.com/)

-Packer is often used and here is a good [reference](https://github.com/vmware-samples/packer-examples-for-vsphere) for usage with vSphere.
+Packer is a frequently-used alternative.
+Refer to this [reference](https://github.com/vmware-samples/packer-examples-for-vsphere) for examples of its usage with vSphere.

-# Preparation
+# Preparing Your VM

-Once you have a VM created with all the dependencies listed above and any additional items that are required, the most critical step is next.
-That step is preparing the VM to be turned into a template.
-This basically resets the VM hostname, IPs, etc. to prevent that information from being brought into a new VM.
-When VMs are created from a template without this step, those VMs could have the same hostname, IP address, etc. The steps differ between Linux and Windows.
+After creating a VM with all the required dependencies (and any additional required items), you must perform the most critical step next: preparing the VM to be turned into a template.
+This preparation will reset critical data such as the VM hostname, IPs, etc., to prevent that information from being brought into a new VM.
+If you fail to perform this step, you could create a VM with the same hostname, IP address, etc.

+Note that these preparatory steps differ between Linux and Windows.

 ## Linux Preparation

-Here is how to achieve the different items that need reset.
+The commands below will reset your VM in Linux:

 ```Bash
 # Cleaning logs.